 - Be sure to record the user name and log-in password you used when submitting your original application so that you can easily update your application and post activities

 APPLY NOW at RAMS, the Reserve Access Management System

 Coordinating with the Reserve Once Your Application/Activity has been Approved:

-- You will receive an on-line confirmation that your application has been approved.
-If it is, you will be given the gate code and a note confirming your housing assignment and availability of a vehicle, if either were requested.
+- You will receive confirmation that your application has been approved.
+If you are unsure, please check RAMS for the status of your application and reservation(s).
+If your reservation has been approved, you will be given the gate code and information regarding the, if either were requested.
 Remember to bring the gate code as there is no cell phone reception at the main gate!

 - We advise you to check on road conditions at the Reserve for possible restrictions on vehicle travel before coming to the Reserve.
 A 4-wheel drive, high clearance vehicle is recommended for travel on all roads except the Lisque Valley Road and the lower Figueroa Creek Road, which are passable in a passenger car under most conditions.
 Reserve roads are closed following rain and during extreme fire conditions, when you will have to walk or rent the utility cart.

 - Basic rules include NO FIREARMS, NO SMOKING OUTSIDE OF PERSONAL VEHICLES, AND NO PETS ARE PERMITTED ANYWHERE ON THE RESERVE.
 IF YOU VIOLATE THESE RULES, YOU WILL BE ASKED TO LEAVE.
-Of course there is more – review a complete run down of rules and safety precautions and a flyer about rattlesnakes.
+Find a complete run down of rules and safety precautions and a flyer about rattlesnakes.

 - Visit the “Schedule a Visit” page for more information on continuing your project past your initial trip.